 This program provides a credit to the surviving spouse or cohabitant of a law enforcement officer who dies in the course of employment or rescue worker who dies while in active service.

-Residential and Commercial Property Tax Credits
+List of Commercial Tax Credits

-Tax Credit for Day Care Providers
+Day Care Providers Tax Credit

 This program provides a tax credit on improvements made to property used exclusively for the purpose of providing family or group adult day care or child day care by a licensed or accredited provider.
 Credit is equal to the lesser of $3000 annually or the amount of County property tax attributable to the improvement.